mocleiri/ks-bundled-app/README.md

 Kuali Student Bundled Application
 =================================

+The Kuali Student as a Java project is now defunct but this Dockerfile will setup its final milestone, build 917 from October 2014.

+Originally this dockerfile would work for any build tag but the online resources have started to dissappear so its now hardcoded for the final build.

-Expects an oracle database to be provisioned and setup with the same nightly build tag.
+The app expects an oracle database to be provisioned and setup with the same nightly build tag.

 See the instructions at https://github.com/mocleiri/ks-bundled-impex on how the database can be provisioned.

 Assuming that the db has the container name of *oracle*:
 ```
-$ docker run -d -t --link oracle:db kualistudent/bundled-app:build-917
+$ docker run -d -t --link oracle:db kualistudent/bundled-app
 ```

 Following environment variables are supported: